The Fox, York

 The pub was later sold to Punch Taverns, but closed in 2013 after the rent was increased.
 A proposal to bring the pub into community ownership suggested opening a post office in the building and selling bacon sandwiches during the day, but this was not taken forward.
 Instead, it was leased to the Ossett Brewery, which removed the kitchen and children's play area, and redecorated throughout.
 Each of the four rooms has a different theme: foxes, Holgate, travel, and railways.
 One room aims to replicate the feel of a railway carriage.
 On opening, the pub offered nine cask ales, including several from Ossett.
 By 2022, the pub was listed in the Good Beer Guide.

-The two-storey building is built of brick, and is three bays wide.
-A panel in the centre reads "THE FOX INN REBUILT 1878".
-The main entrance is through a brick porch, while a secondary entrance, formerly for off-sales, is now blocked.
+The two-storey building is constructed of brick, and is three bays wide.
+A central panel reads "THE FOX INN REBUILT 1878".
+The main entrance is through a brick porch, while a secondary entrance, formerly used for off-sales, is now blocked.
 Inside, many original fittings survive, including the bar, benches, fireplaces, corridor hatch, and staircase.
-It is listed on CAMRA's Yorkshire Regional Inventory of Historic Pub Interiors.
+The pub is listed on CAMRA's Yorkshire Regional Inventory of Historic Pub Interiors.